My Medicine Bag

 Maturity Assessment Profile (MAP)

-Although the term appeared the first time in 2010 in the re-printed version of my Harvard dissertation (originally published by Pro Quest dissertation services, publication #9933122 in Sept.
-1999), the evolution of the framework started in the early 1980s when started scoring the WUSCT and observing interesting patterns in the collected data.
-The LMF is part of Ego Development Theory (EDT).
 EDT is a theory of how self-identity forms and expands.
-It is based on and amplifies Jane Loevinger’s EDT 1970).
+It is based on and amplifies Jane Loevinger’s EDT (1970).
 It addresses the whole person from three main dimensions: Thinking, Being and Doing.
-It shows how meaning making can evolve.
+It shows how meaning making can also evolve in adults beyond the familiar growth of children’s minds.
 The LMF is based on research that documents the human potential for life-long transformation.

 Leadership Maturity Coaching (LMC)

-Leadership Maturity Coaching (LMC), co-developed with Beena Sharma, is a specialized form of developmental coaching, tailored for executive and business coaching.
-As human beings, we face challenges through life.
-From a developmental perspective, what changes are not the basic challenges that human beings encounter in life, but the relationship to these challenges that a person can have.
-The LMC approach built on the Leadership Maturity Framework and philosophical principles defines eight distinct developmental movements through which trained and certified practitioners can guide leaders on their individual paths to be more mature leaders who are more integrated.
+As human beings, we all face challenges throughout life.
+From a developmental perspective, what changes are not the basic challenges that human beings encounter, but the relationship to these challenges that a person can hold.
+The LMC approach is built on the Leadership Maturity Framework and philosophical principles.
+It defines eight distinct developmental stages and transformations.
+Trained and certified practitioners can use these to guide individuals and leaders on their paths towards deeper self-knowledge, greater maturity and integration and more choiceful effectiveness in supporting others.

 My Shifting Attention from

-Adult Development Theories...
+Adult Development Theories to ...

-...to Re-exploring Values & Character Development
+Human Values & Character Development